harshpandey002/portfolio-new/blogs/basics-of-blockchain-cryptography.md

 ## 👀 Prerequisites

 You already know the difference b/w web2 and web3 and are now intrested in learning more about how everything works in web3.
+You also need to know some javascript.

 ## 🤔 What is the purpose of blockchain?